 1 handful fresh basil

 Heat butter or oil in pan on medium high.
 Place carrots lengthwise and let saute until slightly brown.
 Add diced turnips and onions.
 Add cumin.
 When all are slightly browned, add 1/4 cup water and 3 tablespoons honey, Turn heat to medium low and let the mixture reduce in the pan.
 Add more cumin, salt/pepper, if desired.
 When all vegetables are tender, toss in a handful of fresh basil.
 Let the herbs’ leaves wilt a bit, then the vegetables are ready to serve.
 See the pics below.
 This is wonderful with salmon.
 The basil makes a wonderful combination with the honey.

 As I’ve noted before, the Scarlet Nantes carrot, an heirloom, is smaller and softer than the carrots we find in the grocery store.
 They’ve been prepped for storage.
+If you need storage that have provided moving services to different areas, visit moving companies san diego for more details.
 Photos were taken in John’s kitchen, but this time I did the cooking.
 Notice how the carrots are prepped with the greens left on, about one inch.
 This is a classic French approach.